wtesler/HoloDesktop/README.md

 # Holo Desktop

-Use AI to convert desktop content into holographic content for Looking Glass Portrait.
+Use AI to convert desktop content into holographic content for Looking Glass family of devics.

 ### Dependencies